the-turing-way/the-turing-way/book/website/community-handbook/infrastructure/infrastructure-dns.md

 ## The Turing Way Records

+_The Turing Way's_ DNS records is managed on [NameCheap](https://namecheap.com) by the DNS team, a sub-team of the Infrastructure Working Group.
 Here we describe the records that have been created for _The Turing Way_.

 ### CNAME records